react-navigation/react-navigation/docs/api/navigators/StackNavigator.md

 #### `headerLeft`

 React Element or Component to display on the left side of the header.
-When a component is used, it receives a number of props from when rendered (`onPress`, `title`, `titleStyle` and more - check `Header.js` for the complete list).
+When a component is used, it receives a number of props when rendered (`onPress`, `title`, `titleStyle` and more - check `Header.js` for the complete list).

 #### `headerStyle`